 “Threshold” Question: Currently, proxy/privacy services are available to companies, non-commercial organizations and individuals.
 Should there be any change to this aspect of the current system in the new accreditation standards?

 The WG discussed the practical difficulties created by the lack of clear definition as to what is “commercial” and what is “non-commercial”.
 For instance, a distinction could be made on the basis of the individual or organization having a certain corporate form, or on the basis of the activities/transactions the individual or organization engages in regardless of corporate form.
-In addition, some commercial entities register and use domain names for non-commercial (e.g. charitable or experimental) purposes.
+In addition, some commercial entities register and use domain names for non-commercial (e.g., charitable or experimental) purposes.

 The WG agrees that the status of a registrant as a commercial organization, non-commercial organization, or individual should not be the driving factor in whether proxy/privacy services are available to the registrant.
 Fundamentally, P/P services should remain available to registrants irrespective of their status as commercial or non-commercial organizations or as individuals.